Doxiepoos are an unpredictable breed that can come in a variety of appearances and sizes.

 Doxiedoodles are incredibly easy dogs to take care of, especially when they are full-grown.
 Make sure that your doxiedoodle gets plenty of attention and exercise, and they’ll be your best friend for the rest of your life.

 Doxiedoodles are small dogs that don’t need a lot of food to maintain their body weight.
-It’s up to you whether to feed your pet a high-quality kibble or cook them food at home.
+It’s up to you whether to feed your pet high-quality kibble or cook them food at home.
 Either way, make sure your pup is getting plenty of protein, fiber, and healthy fats.
-Some breeders may have specific recommendations for feeding doxiepoo puppies from their litters.
+Some breeders may have specific recommendations for feeding doxiepoo puppies from their litter.